kellyannmcnamara01/bolier-wp/README.md

 ### JS Actions
 - When changing the state of an element with js use class names such as `is-open`, `is-hiding`, `is-fixed` to show/describe the change of state
-- Elements that are targeted by js should have a duplicated class name with the addtiona of `js--` in front.
-An example of that is `clas-name js--class-name`, this way the scss will not get cluttered with the addtional `js--` and it is easier for a dev to see what elements within the html are targeted by js.
-This being said if there is a popup and a popup button, you only need to add the addtional `js--` to the button, which is the trigger.
+- Elements that are targeted by js should have a duplicated class name with the addition of `js--` in front.
+An example of that is `clas-name js--class-name`, this way the scss will not get cluttered with the additional `js--` and it is easier for a dev to see what elements within the html are targeted by js.
+This being said if there is a popup and a popup button, you only need to add the additional `js--` to the button, which is the trigger.

 ```html
 <!-- Before Interacted with -->